len-sla/ocr_tesseract/README.md

 ### Setup
-easiest is to install/update libraries accordnig to install secion in notebook
+Easiest way is to install/update libraries accordnig to install secion in notebook